 Natasha Hawker works well with deadlines.
 It was what prompted her to have three children in three years, become a yacht skipper before a holiday and play squash two to three times per week.
-It also enables her to juggle the different demands that come with being a mother, wife and joint owner with her husband of a business that employs six people.
+It also enables her to juggle the different demands that come with being a mother, wife and joint owner with her husband of a business that employs thirteen people.
 Employee Matters, deals with people problems, often the gnarliest of problems facing many small businesses.

 What was your background before starting your business?

 I originally started my career working in dealing rooms that traded hundreds of millions of dollars’ worth of stock and I was responsible for settling them.
 People kept telling me I was good with people so I moved into recruitment consulting before being lucky enough to move into Human Resources (HR) with Accenture.
 I spent the best part of the next twelve years with them, working both here, in the UK and in India setting up the Delivery Centre with a team who’d never worked for a woman before.

 Employee Matters started five years ago and my husband and I now run the business together.
 I’d had three kids in quick succession, and I knew I didn’t want to go back to a senior manager role in a consulting firm where I would struggle to see my kids.
 I used to think I worked hard before but nowhere near as hard as now that I’m my own taskmaster.